-GASB Codification Section 2100 establishes criteria for determining the governmental reporting entity and has defined the governmental reporting entity to be the State of Louisiana.
-The accompanying financial statements represent activity of a fund of the State of Louisiana that is administered by DHH-OPH, a department within state government.
-The DWRLF is part of the primary government of the State of Louisiana.
+GASB Codification Section 2100 establishes criteria for determining the governmental reporting entity and has defined the governmental reporting entity to be the state of Louisiana.
+The accompanying financial statements represent activity of a fund of the state of Louisiana that is administered by DHH-OPH, a department within state government.
+The DWRLF is part of the primary government of the state of Louisiana.

-Annually, the State of Louisiana issues a comprehensive annual financial report, which includes the activity contained in the accompanying financial statements.
+Annually, the state of Louisiana issues a Comprehensive Annual Financial Report that includes the activity contained in the accompanying financial statements.
 Those basic financial statements are audited by the Louisiana Legislative Auditor.